In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 The rest of the Climate Impact portfolio is invested in SPYX, EFAX, and EEMX.
 SPYX also scores a C on Fossil Free Funds.
 On the other hand, the other two score slightly better with a B grade.

 The Social Impact portfolio invests in US companies that value diversity.
 This includes funds such as the NACP ETF and the SHE ETF.

-These two funds give exposure to organizations that value ethnic and racial diversity and gender diversity, respectively.
+These funds give exposure to organizations that value ethnic, racial, and gender diversity.